Tag Archives: Revenge

 Revenge is an action/thriller that exists to remind you that you should never, ever, take your mistress on an annual guys’ getaway.
 Especially if she’s devoted to hunting.

-Written and directed by Coralie Fargeat; Matilda Anna Ingrid LutzKevin JanssensVincent Colombe and Guillaume Bouchède are the key cats.
+Written/directed by Coralie Fargeat; Matilda Anna Ingrid LutzKevin JanssensVincent Colombe and Guillaume Bouchède are the key cast.

 I hope that the finished film lives up to the promise of this wonderful trailer.
 There’s nothing quite like a well-executed tale of vengeance to remind one of how great film is.